armando-basile/vdr-scripts/README.md

 # vdr-scripts
-Scripts and tools to setup vdr from scratch
+Scripts and tools to setup vdr from scratch on linux os